Skip to content ↓

 Communication with families is crucial, and we contact and meet parents regularly to discuss their children’s progress and support families with accessing school events and transitions.

-After key stage 4 where students meet the required entry levels for the Sixth Form, support can continue to meet their needs post-16.
+After key stage 4, if students meet the required entry levels for the Sixth Form, support can continue to meet their needs post-16.
 This will take account of the importance for them to develop independence and study skills.
 We also have extremely good links with Sheffield College and have sessions dedicated to preparation for post-16 courses.
 We have established links with post-16 settings across the city, and the service will work with students wherever they choose to go, to pursue post-16 courses.
-Several deaf students from the Integrated Resource have gone on to higher education in universities and have been successful in their studies.
+Several deaf students from the IR have gone on to higher education in universities and have been successful in their studies.

 Contact details